 - Press F1.

-- Pushing the Push
+- Pushing the help button.

-- Select the Medis Suite main menu button in the upper right corner -> Help > User Documents
+- Select the Medis Suite main menu button in the upper right corner

+Help > User

-Sessions
+5 Sessions

 The QFlow 4D state can be saved in a Medis Suite session.
 The session can be reloaded to continue or review the analyses.